pvigier/pvigier.github.io-jekyll/_posts/2018-11-18-fortune-algorithm-details.md

 There are two ways to tackle this problem.
 The first and simplest one is to add a `valid` flag to events.
 We set `valid` to `true` initially.
 Then instead of removing the circle event from the queue, we just set its flag to `false`.
 Finally, when we process the events in the main loop, if the `valid` flag of an event equals to `false`, we simply discard it and process the next one.

 The second method which I adopted is not to use `std::priority_queue`.
 Instead, I implemented my own priority queue which supports removal of any element it contains.
-The implementation of such a queue is pretty straightfoward.
+The implementation of such a queue is pretty straightforward.
 I choose this method because I find it makes the code for the algorithm clearer.

 # Beachline